sky124380729/sky124380729.github.io/docs/mini-code/promise.md

 import { testCase as asyncTest } from '../snippets/promise/async.js'
 import { testCase as multiCallsTest } from '../snippets/promise/multi-calls.js'
 import { testCase as chainTest } from '../snippets/promise/chain.js'
+import { testCase as chainAsyncTest } from '../snippets/promise/chain-async.js'
+import { testCase as chainCycleTest } from '../snippets/promise/chain-cycle.js'
 </script>

 ## 最基本的实现